 This is a bit of a trick as the answer to “how do you read a smart meter” is you don’t, that’s essentially one of their main plus points.

-From the perspective of reading the meter to get a reading to give to your supplier so that they can bill you for your usage, then this is certainly not required as smart meters feed usage data directly to your supplier, without the need for you to supply it yourself.
+From the perspective of reading the meter, to get a reading to give to your supplier so that they can bill you for your usage, this isn’t required as smart meters feed usage data directly to your supplier roughly every 30 minutes, without the need for you to supply it yourself.

 However, if you do want to view your total usage in kWh, then this is certainly possible, but accessing the information will depend on the type of meter you have: